 - Fixed an issue where a continuous call dialing sound could be heard in the background during a phone call.

 - Fixed an issue where devices would crash and restart after disconnecting from Android Auto.

-We’ve recently checked the Beta Operations Manager’s activity webpage, which has had no changes since January this year.
-We will continue to provide the latest insights regarding the Android 13 and One UI 5.0 update development for your Samsung devices.
+Recently, we’ve checked the Beta Operations Manager’s activity landing page, which has had no changes since January this year.
+We will continue to provide the latest insights regarding the Android 13 and One UI 5.0 update development for your Galaxy devices, so stay tuned…

 Samsung has started releasing the May 2022 security patch to the Galaxy S22 series smartphone users starting April 25.
 As of now, the update is available in various Asian countries, while today reached the T-Mobile variants in the United States.
 Read more